Inquiry in Humanities

 Cate students are expected to:

-• Make multiple, detailed observations of artifacts and class materials.
+• Use Inquiry methodology to make multiple, detailed observations of artifacts and class materials.

 • Develop contextually relevant questions based on their observations.